TheFineMelody/TheFineMelody/README.md

 ## Hi there 👋

+Hello chat.

+Beginner programmer, only recently started as a hobby.
+Please do have patience with me.

+😄 Pronouns: she/her
+🌱 I’m currently learning Python and C/C++, and willing to learn more about programming and coding in general

 <!--
 **TheFineMelody/TheFineMelody** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.